rosenbergmichael/VinoVault/notes.md

 -Google oauth seems off, when I click my sign in with google link it keeps automatically signing me in with the original google email I chose, not giving me list of google email options

+-Able to switch users by just changing user id in url, how do I prevent that?

 -Trying to figure out how to allow user to delete the reviews they've wrote

     -can I add this feature to the Wine show view, or does it have to be a Review view since the action is in the